-TARA LASKOWSKI is the award-winning author of a debut suspense novel, One Night Gone, and two short story collections, Modern Manners for Your Inner Demons and Bystanders.
+TARA LASKOWSKI is the award-winning author of the debut suspense novel, One Night Gone, and two short story collections, Modern Manners for Your Inner Demons and Bystanders.
 She has had stories published in numerous magazines and anthologies such as Mid-American Review, Barcelona Review, and the Norton anthologies Flash Fiction International and New Micro: Exceptionally Short Fiction, among others.
 Her Alfred Hitchcock’s Mystery Magazine story, “The Case of the Vanishing Professor,” won the 2019 Agatha Award and her Ellery Queen’s Mystery Magazine story, “States of Matter,” was selected by Amy Hempel for the 2017 Best Small Fictions anthology.
-Tara was the winner of the 2010 Santa Fe Writers Project’s Literary Awards Prize, has been the editor of the popular online flash fiction journal SmokeLong Quarterly since 2010, and is a member of Sisters in Crime.
+Tara was the winner of the 2010 Santa Fe Writers Project’s Literary Awards Prize, was the longtime editor of the popular online flash fiction journal SmokeLong Quarterly, and is a member of Sisters in Crime, Mystery Writers of America, and International Thriller Writers.
 She and her husband, writer Art Taylor, write the column Long Story Short at the Washington Independent Review of Books.
 She earned a BA in English with a minor in writing from Susquehanna University and an MFA in creative writing from George Mason University.
 She grew up in Pennsylvania and lives in Virginia.
 Follow her on Twitter, @TaraLWrites.

-TARA LASKOWSKI is the award-winning author of a debut novel, One Night Gone, and two short story collections, Modern Manners for Your Inner Demons and Bystanders.
-Her debut novel One Night Gone will be published in October 2019 by Graydon House Books.
-She is the editor of the online flash fiction journal SmokeLong Quarterly, an Agatha Award winner, and a member of Sisters in Crime.
+TARA LASKOWSKI is the award-winning author of the debut novel, One Night Gone, and two short story collections, Modern Manners for Your Inner Demons and Bystanders.
+She won an Agatha Award in 2019 for her short fiction and was the longtime editor of the online flash fiction journal SmokeLong Quarterly.
 A graduate of Susquehanna University and George Mason University, Tara grew up in Pennsylvania and lives in Virginia.

 Download head shots and cover images: